learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 ![Gasping Kitten](https://media.giphy.com/media/vSSdLSLbGIXio/giphy.gif)

 But if we _do_ have a sorted array, we can do better than linear time.
-Think of the dictionary, we know there is a pattern to arrangement of the elements, they're in alphabetical order, so we can use that knowledge to make choices, which half does the element live in.
+Because the array is sorted, we know there is a pattern to arrangement of the elements, and we can use that knowledge to structure our search for a targeted element differently. _(Please note, this function is recursive, which we won't review in this lecture.)_

-Take a look at the following code, it's _recursive_ and we wont exactly cover that here, but it exactly follows the algorithm we described.
+Below is a **_binary search_** function.

 ```js
 const binarySearch = (arr, target) => {